 - Modern ideological dictatorships tend to have these guys in no small number.
-Communist regimes are perhaps the most obvious, but Those Wacky Nazis and even Chiang Kai-Shek's KMT had them.
+Communist regimes are perhaps the most obvious, but Those Wacky Nazis and even Chiang Kai-shek's Chinese nationalist and republican Kuomintang had them, due to Soviet assistance to the Kuomintang prior to 1927, and Chiang's son being trained as a secret policeman in the USSR.
 This is also Older than You Think, with their introduction early in The Napoleonic Wars by the Revolutionary government.
 Any general that failed in battle could expect to meet La Veuve (the Widow, i.e. the Guillotine).

 - Even earlier than that: the "adgitators" (from whence we get Adjutant, usually a low-ranking staff officer) during the English Civil War.
 They were political officers, elected from the ranks, and put forth increasingly radical demands to Cromwell's government.
 Many were Levelers, insisting on universal male suffrage.

 - In what may be a confusing aversion, some countries' police forces have a rank that is referred to as Commissar, but is essentially the equivalent of a police captain with no relation to the trope.

 - While the Soviet Union is the most obvious example, it was not the only modern dictatorship (communist or otherwise) to use political officers.
 Ironically enough, the Nazis established their own variant as the war went on and gave them increasing amounts of power over time, although they still never became as common or as powerful as their Soviet counterparts sometimes did.
-Maoist China, Communist Vietnam and their Vietcong counterparts, Republican Spain during the Spanish Civil War, Saddam's Iraq, and theocratic Iran also had their own variants, as did many others.
+Maoist China, North Vietnam, Republican Spain during the Spanish Civil War, and, Saddam's Iraq also had their own variants, as did many others.

 - North Korea for example uses their Political Officer corps, besides their typical job in a Communist army, as an efficient way to get the sons of high-ranking officials into prestigious and cushy but ultimately harmless positions so that the actual command is left for people with talent.